 Science writing is like sex; unless you make a mental connection, nobody’s going to get it.
 Sure, you can go through the motions, but without a mental connection it’ll be as exciting as a Victorian missionary.

 Think like a beginner and forget everything you know; about writing and about your subject.
 Rebuild the picture from scratch and take the reader with you.
 Think creatively, ditch the rules about neutrality, get excited, and you’ll get your point across.

 Science is hard to explain, there’s no avoiding it, but you have to put the effort in if you’re passionate about your subject.
 Take the view that “if I can’t get a point across, it’s my fault!”

 In my book, I’m writing about quantum confinement, quantum tunnelling, reciprocal space, surface reconstructions… you name it.
 But these are just words!
 My belief in my audience is that if you read it, you’ll understand it.
 You’ll get that mental picture and that connection.
 It might be a hell of a lot of work for me, but that’s my goal.

 So that’s it.
-If you don’t have passion for your subject, get out of the game.Explore posts in the same categories: science writing comment below, or link to this permanent URL from your own site.
+If you don’t have passion for your subject, get out of the game.science writing comment below, or link to this permanent URL from your own site.